interTwin-eu/teapot/CONFIGURATION.md

 - The `eduperson-entitlement` that defines the VO membership.
 - The local account to which users with the matching `eduperson-entitlement` will be mapped.

-Also, in the `/templates/storage_authorizations` file — which will be placed in `/usr/share/teapot/` — the authorization must be updated:

-- Change `jwt-subject` to `jwt-issuer`.
-- Remove the line containing `sub = $sub`.